|

 Anti-Virus

-Every email that passes through our mail-servers is virus-scanned.
+Every email that passes in and out of our mail-servers is virus-scanned.

 Anti-Virus service: |